romcal/romcal/README.md

 ## Queries for specific liturgical date types
  * `feastsOfTheLord`
+    * An array of dates for Baptism of the Lord, Presentation of the Lord, Transfiguration, Triumph of the Cross and Holy Family
  * `memorials`
+    * An array of memorials throughout the liturgical year conforming to the General Roman Calendar.
+It does not include memorials from National, Diocesan or Parish level calendars.
  * `optionalMemorials`
+    * An array of optional memorials throughout the liturgical year conforming to the General Roman Calendar.
+It does not include memorials from National, Diocesan or Parish level calendars.
  * `commemoration`
+    * An array of downgraded memorials/optional memorials that occur only during the season of Lent
  * `solemnities`
+    * Returns an array of the highest ranking feast days throughout the liturgical year

 ## Queries by dats or months
  * `sundays`